 The 11-bit instruction opcode register holds a permutation of the two-byte instruction opcode from the last non-control x87 instruction executed by the processor.
-(For a definition of non-control x87 instruction, see "Control" in Volume 1.)
+(For a definition of non-control x87 instruction, see "Control" in Chapter 6 of Volume 1.)
 The opcode field is formed as follows: